even4void/aliquote/content/post/paired-preference-models.md

 is the probability that $a$ is preferred to $b$.
 It can be shown that the number $n_{ab}$ (people who prefer $a$ compared to $b$) follows a binomial distribution whose parameter is the above estimated probability.

 The R package BradleyTerry includes the necessary code to carry out the test of such model.
 D. Firth also wrote an article in the *Journal of Statistical Software* (2005, 12(1)), [Bradley-Terry Models in R][Bradley-Terry Models in R].
-As an exemple, let's consider the data on baseball season in the Eastern Division (Agresti, 2nd edition, p.
+As an example, let's consider the data on baseball season in the Eastern Division (Agresti, 2nd edition, p.
 437) which are summarized in the following table.
 Values in parentheses represent SAS fit of B-T model.

 <table border="0">
 <tbody>